zooniverse/front-end-monorepo/README.md

 Apps should have their directory names prefixed with `app-`, e.g. `/project` becomes `/app-project`.

-## Production deployment
+## Deployment

 Deploys to production and staging are handled by [Jenkins](https://jenkins.zooniverse.org/job/Zooniverse%20GitHub/job/front-end-monorepo/).
 Firstly, a base Docker image (`zooniverse/front-end-monorepo`) is built with the top-level Dockerfile, which installs and builds production versions of the `lib-` packages.

+Merges to master deploy to a staging Kubernetes instance that uses Panoptes production.
+This is used for manual end to end behavior testing for new code and design reviews. `https://frontend.preview.zooniverse.org/projects/:project-owner/:project-name/` proxy redirects to the new NextJS app while the rest of sub-domain redirects to PFE.

+Deployments to a production Kubernetes instance are triggered by committing a `production-release` git tag on master.
+This can either be done using the git CLI or using the lita deploy command on slack. `https://www.zooniverse.org/projects/:project-owner/:project-name/classify` proxy redirects to the new NextJS app while the rest of the domain redirects to PFE.
+Currently the only project that is configured to do this is Planet Hunters TESS.
+Eventually more projects will migrate when they migrate to the new classifier.

+More information is available in [ADR 12](docs/arch/adr-12.md) and [ADR 17](docs/arch/adr-17.md)

+### Environment variables

+- `PANOPTES_ENV`: sets which Panoptes API endpoint to use.
+Setting to `production` will use `https://www.zooniverse.org/api` and `staging` to `https://panoptes-staging.zooniverse.org/api`.
+The yarn build scripts for libraries default to production and overrides the environment to be production for the apps.
+- `NODE_ENV`: sets the environment for library builds.

+### Docker images

-That image is used as a base image to build `zooniverse/fe-project` and `zooniverse/fe-content-pages` images, from the Dockerfiles in `packages/app-project` and `packages/app-content-pages`.
-Those images run production (static) builds of the NextJS apps and are then deployed to Kubernetes.
+- `zooniverse/front-end-monorepo`: Used as a base image to build `zooniverse/fe-project` and `zooniverse/fe-content-pages` images from the Dockerfiles in `packages/app-project` and `packages/app-content-pages`

-The latest commit to master is deployed to https://frontend.preview.zooniverse.org The `production-release` git tag is deployed to https://www.zooniverse.org

-More information is available in [ADR 12](docs/arch/adr-12.md).
+- `zooniverse/fe-content-pages`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes
+- `zooniverse/fe-project`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes

 ---